-I have had a tendency to use things until they’re not as useful as they once were, then to upgrade and let the old one sit in a box somewhere.
+I have had a tendency to use things until they’re not as useful as they once were, then to upgrade and let the old ones sit in a box somewhere.

 This past week while continuing to unpack and declutter at our new house, I decided to sell a couple of old electronic devices that I had sitting around the house cluttering things up.
-A couple of them were still working but were unused, and one of them, my old Nexus tablet was working to a degree, but had a cracked screen.
+A couple of them were still working but were unused.
+One of them, my old Nexus tablet, was working to a degree but had a cracked screen.
 I decided to see if I could get any money out of them.

 10 Places To Sell Your Old Electronics

 Here are the top 10 (or more) places that I found where you can sell your old, unused or broken devices.

 - SellCell.com: SellCell.com is the US’s largest price comparison site for selling old mobile phones and tablets – they compare all of the key BuyBack companies in the market, saving the user the time of visiting lots of other websites to get the best deal for an old device.
 They guarantee that the user will always get the maximum cash when selling an old device on SellCell.com and offer users a “Best Price Guarantee” – if they spot a higher price on another site, they will refund the customer double the difference.
 They also show each BuyBack company’s user ratings from sites likes ReSeller Ratings, Trustpilot & BBB for peace of mind.

 - Decluttr: Decluttr is a fast, easy and free way to sell and buy cell phones and other gadgets.
 Fast next-day payments for your Apple and Android phones, game consoles, and other technology items.
 You can even sell your old Legos!
 Read a full Decluttr review here.
 UPDATE: Get an extra 10% on electronics traded in using code: ELECTRONICS10